NayanSayaji/learning-react-with-chai/basics of react /Ways to create ReactApps.md

 NodeJs should be installed if not the install nodejs first.
 ```

-### Creating a React App using HTML, CSS, and JavaScript with CDN Links
+## 1.Creating a React App using HTML, CSS, and JavaScript with CDN Links

 Below is an example of how you can create a simple React app using HTML, CSS, and JavaScript along with React and ReactDOM via CDN links.